-It follows from the objective obligation of the state to protect life that abortion cannot be constitutionally permitted without appropriate justification.
-The Constitutional Court pointed out that the state has a duty to protect human life from the moment of conception, and hence, the mother's right to self-determination cannot prevail alone even in the earliest stages of pregnancy.
-However, it also held that both completely allowing and completely banning abortion would be against the Constitution, and consequently, allowing it within a statutory framework is not unconstitutional (see danger to the mother's life, time limits, justified cases, etc.).^[76] As regards sterilisation, the same conflict occurs between the individual's right to self-determination and the state's obligation to protect life.
-The use of medical intervention, including if based on a self-destructive decision,^[77] may be restricted by the state, but objectives of population policy are not to exercise an impact on such restriction.
-Primary goal is to ensure the statutory conditions for a free, informed and responsible decision, and to minimise the irreversible consequences.^[78]
+the mother's right to self-determination cannot prevail alone even in the earliest stages of pregnancy.
+However, it also held that both completely allowing and completely banning abortion would be against the Constitution, and consequently, allowing it within a statutory framework is not unconstitutional (see danger to the mother's life, time limits, justified cases, etc.).
+As regards sterilisation, the same conflict occurs between the individual's right to self-determination and the state's obligation to protect life.
+The use of medical intervention, including if based on a self-destructive decision, and be restricted by the state, but objectives of population policy are not to exercise an impact on such restriction.
+Primary goal is to ensure the statutory conditions for a free, informed and responsible decision, and to minimise the irreversible consequences.

 In line with its commitments under international treaties, Hungary has abolished death penalty.
 In 1990, following the regime change, the Constitutional Court took the position that death penalty is against the Constitution, and declared that human life and dignity form an inseparable value that precedes everything else, and the right to this absolute value constitutes a barrier to the state's punitive power.
 The death penalty, as interpreted by the Hungarian Constitutional Court, not only restricts the essential content of the right to life and human dignity, but also leads to its complete and irretrievable destruction.

-For this reason, the judicial body declared unconstitutional and annulled the provisions governing death penalty of the relevant Act, and held that, due to its indivisibility, the right to life and dignity cannot in principle be restricted and is also a limit in principle to the restriction of any other right.^[79] In the Fundamental Law, the prohibition of death penalty appears in the provisions dealing with expulsion, and not in the Article on the right to life and dignity.
+For this reason, the judicial body declared unconstitutional and annulled the provisions governing death penalty of the relevant Act, and held that, due to its indivisibility, the right to life and dignity cannot in principle be restricted and is also a limit in principle to the restriction of any other right.79 In the Fundamental Law, the prohibition of death penalty appears in the provisions dealing with expulsion, and not in the Article on the right to life and dignity.
 According to Article XIV (3) of the Fundamental Law: "No one shall be expelled or extradited to a State where there is a risk that he or she would be sentenced to death, tortured or subjected to other inhuman treatment or punishment."